marctheshark3/VHDLGenAI/challenge-4/reprompt/README.md

 ## GEMINI
 Assignment 4 – Pipeline Multiplier: Design failed – The code is incomplete.
 There are comments in lines 42 and 56 with instructions but the logic has not been implemented by the LLM.

+## Claude
+Pipeline Multiplier: Design failed – the pipeline signals are not being driven correctly, resulting in signals having a value of 'x' (instead of 0 or 1).
+This has propagated through the logic, causing additional signals to have an unknown state.